jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Our questions never stop.
 Should the government-run health insurance, or a big corporation regulated by the government?
 Is climate change real?
 If the world is suffering so bad, why do "green" obsessed workplaces force us to drive instead of telecommuting?

-And now, during this pandemic, many of us have (or soon will) stopped asking questions and started looking for better answers.
+And now, during this pandemic, many of us have stopped asking questions and started looking for better answers.

 Wouldn't it be cool if we could better decide between good and bad politics?
 After all, we're each a part of the player god as much as anyone else.
 Helping people understand why there's so much hate in our politics is one reason I wrote this book.
 But my primary motivation is creating Main Street's new philosophy.